Even before I could read, I decided to write a book.

-When I was in my teens and discovered the books that Timothy Findley and Margaret Atwood and Margaret Laurence had written, I decided these were the kinds of stories that I wanted to copy out word-for-word to keep them close.
+When I was in my teens, I discovered the books that Timothy Findley and Margaret Atwood and Margaret Laurence had written, and I decided these were the kinds of stories that I wanted to copy out word-for-word to keep them close.

 Just as I am always reading a variety of books (a handful or a few handfuls at a time), I also have multiple writing projects underway.

 Currently my writing hours are divided between: a collection of stories set in 1999 small-town Ontario, a novel which does not feature a rabbit dressed in a blue jacket, and a series of essays about reading habits and experiences.